olexnzarov/protomask/README.md

 ## Examples

 See [protomask_test.go](./protomask_test.go) for more examples on how to use the package.
 Also, you can check out [gofu](https://github.com/olexnzarov/gofu) for a real-life example of how it can be used.

+## License

+This code is available under the MIT license, allowing for free use, modification, and distribution.